-When Prince asked those of us on stage to "karaoke" with him on the Sheila E. hit, she was the only one with the balls to approach the mic, but he decided the ode to excess wasn't her kinda number.
+When Prince asked those of us onstage to "karaoke" with him on the Sheila E. hit, that chick was the only one with the balls to approach the mic, but he decided the ode to excess wasn't her kinda number.
 "You can't do it," he joked.
 "You're wearing a wife-beater!"
-He sang it himself and we all provided backup.
-It was the frenetic climax to an almost 2 hour set (minus the encore that followed) and P gave us all high fives (yes, we did get to touch him) as he left the stage.
-We followed behind him back to the crowd dazed, drained and yes, delirious.
+He sang it himself, and we all provided backup.
+It was the frenetic climax to an almost two-hour set (minus the encore that followed) and P gave us all high fives (yes, we did get to touch him) as he left the stage.
+We followed behind him back to the crowd dazed, drained and, yes, delirious.
 It was over just before 4 a.m.